-Dashboard Design and Adoption: How to Make Business Impact (NEW)
+Dashboard Design and Adoption: Delivering Business Impact from Data (NEW)

 Duration: Two Day Course

 Analytics projects fail for many reasons.
 Critical reasons include negative user experience, poor adoption, and insufficient stakeholder buy-in.
 These points of friction manifest at the user interface level, namely the dashboard and the people using it.
 As the chasm between the personal/consumer user experience and the enterprise user experience grows, so too does the disaffection for business interfaces.

 Dashboards are often designed by the dashboard developer, just as the software interfaces of the past were created by the software developers—when good software meant lots of features.
 Modern UX practices have abstracted complexity from the user interface, and that shift must also happen for analytics and business intelligence.